UoB-COMSM0166/2026-group-27/README.md

 thanusha
 - 15% ~750 words
 - Early stages design.
 Ideation process.
 How did you decide as a team what to develop?
-- onion model of stakeholders
+✅ Stakeholders
-- user stories and epics
+- User stories and epics
-- case diagrams
+- Case diagrams

 ## 3.1 Game Ideas: